tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 The flag is **MINUTEMAN{w3_ju57_l0v3_y37_4n07h3r_r1d1cul0u5_rul3_0300393325}**

-## Lessons Learned
+## Author's Note

 One team has the solve for this by using the `strings` command.
-This is because I compiled the files in Debug mode instead of Release mode.
-In this mode, Visual Studio embeds the file paths.
+I noticed that compiling in Debug mode left behind the PDB file paths, which allowed players to shortcut the intended solution using `strings`.

-When you do the `strings` command on one of the "malicious" file `variant-0.exe`, you can see `C:\Users\thkpd\source\repos\http-c2-agent\x64\Debug\http-c2-agent.pdb`, the PDB path (Program Database path), which contain debugging info that links compiled code back to source code.
+For example, when apply the `strings` command on one of the "malicious" file `variant-0.exe`, you can see `C:\Users\thkpd\source\repos\http-c2-agent\x64\Debug\http-c2-agent.pdb`, the PDB path (Program Database path), which contain debugging info that links compiled code back to source code.

+Future versions would use Release builds to avoid this.